SevaStopAll/console_tracker/README.md

 #### Стек: Postgres + Liquibase + H2 + JDBC
 #### JUnit + AssertJ + Mockito
 #### CheckStyle + JaCoCo + JavaDoc

+### Next step - create a project only with tracker and util classes for avoid any conflicts.